instantdb/instant/client/www/pages/docs/instaql.md

 **`and` key:**

-This query type is useful when querying references, like `todos.title`, where a single entity can have multiple values:
+The `and` key is useful when you want an entity to match multiple conditions.
+In this case we want to find goals that have both `Drink protein` and `Go on a run` todos.:

 ```javascript
 const query = {